 First: Pat lamb chops dry with paper towels.
 If there is moisture on the lamb chops, you won’t get a nice sear to it.
 Season well with salt and pepper.

 Second: Heat a cast iron skillet over a medium high heat.
-Place the chops narrow fat side down just like on the picture above.
-Using tongs press the chops down so that the fat renders and turns crisp and brown.
+I start them fat side down in a dry cast iron skillet, using tongs to press them down for about 5 minutes until that fat renders and turns golden and crispy.

 Next: Once the fat has melted into the pan, lay the chops flat on one of their sides.
 Sear the lamb chops over high heat until browned to enhance the overall taste, then turn and cook on the other side.

-Garlic Butter Lamb Chops – Perfectly Seared and Ready in 15 Minutes
+Garlic Butter Lamb Chops – Seared and Ready in 15 Minutes

 Video